Lucasinho11/laravel-vitality/README.md

 ## Installation

-- Install the dependencies: `composer install` -Generate the application key: `php artisan key:generate` -Create the database and update the `.env` file with your database credentials.
+- Install the dependencies: `composer install`
+- Generate the application key: `php artisan key:generate`
+- Create the database and update the `.env` file with your database credentials.
--Migrate the database: `php artisan migrate`
+- Migrate the database: `php artisan migrate`
 - Start the local development server: `php artisan serve`

 <div align="center">